Murat Yakin — Switzerland Head Coach

 Overview

 Murat Yakin leads Switzerland in the FIFA World Cup 2026 cycle.
-The coaching focus is tactical structure, match control, and clean tournament preparation.
+The goal is simple: build a solid tactical structure and keep control during matches.

 Switzerland represent UEFA, enter Group B, and remain one of the tournament's most dependable structure-first teams.
 They rarely give opponents easy control, and that baseline discipline always makes them awkward in a group where details decide the table.
-Squad context is available on the Switzerland team page.
+You can find the full squad context on the Switzerland team page.

 Coach Snapshot